What's DAT? Three Case Studies of Measuring Software Development Productivity at Meta With Diff Authoring Time: Experiment: Typed Mocking

 To estimate the effect of typed mocking, we employ a two-tailed Welch's {\it t}-test, testing on the mean DAT difference between control and test groups.
-We discarded the mixed group as it contained diffs that touched both migrated and unmigrated files.
+We discarded the mixed group as it contained diffs that touched both migrated and unmigrated files, making it ambiguous how to treat them.
 Because bigger diffs naturally require more coding time, we controlled for the diff size confounder using stratification.